pololu/rpicsim/docs/Running.md

 The {RPicSim::Sim#step} method is the most basic way to run the simulation.
 It executes a single instruction.
-The program counter will be updated to point to the next instruction, and the {RPicSim::Sim#cycle_count cycle count} will be increased by the number of cycles that the instruction took.
+The {RPicSim::Sim#pc program counter} will be updated to point to the next instruction, and the {RPicSim::Sim#cycle_count cycle count} will be increased by the number of cycles that the instruction took.
-This method might do some interesting things at times when the CPU is stalled (i.e. during a flash write) or during sleep and that behavior has not been characterized.

 The `step` method is the most basic way to run a simulation, and all the `run_*` methods described here call `step` in order to actually run the simulation.